joepegler/cription/README.md

 Javascript AES Encryption

-A helper library based on the excellent implementation of the AES block cipher: http://point-at-infinity.org/jsaes/
+A stand-alone library based on the excellent implementation of the AES block cipher: http://point-at-infinity.org/jsaes/

 Three methods provided:
 ```javascript